 Study skills and habits

 As a University student, you are expected to take great responsibility for your studies.
 A large part of the time is used for self-study.
 It requires motivation, self-discipline, concentration, and planning.
-Your study skills will therefore be an important tool for you to succeed in your studies and at the same time gives you time to enjoy other things in life.
+Your study skills will therefore be an important tool for you to succeed in your studies.

 - Plan your studies so that you do not get stressed before the exam and assignments.
 Stressful reading makes in-depth learning difficult.
 It only results in reading on the surface and you miss the context and quickly forget what you learned.